 Where to eat and drink in Conakry

-• Check out 7Days Indian restaurant in Kaloum (open every day from 11am)
+- Check out 7Days Indian Restaurant in Kaloum (a solid choice. especially for vegetarians, open daily from 11am)

-• Don’t miss 7-Eleven Lebanese restaurant in Kipe (Good size dishes, falafel plate was delicious.
-Wifi)
+- Don’t miss 7-Eleven Lebanese Restaurant in Kipe (generous portions, the falafel plate was a standout.
+Wi-Fi is also available)

 It can feel like a harsh city, but the tough exterior is softened when you connect with the people.